OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 The above example is a simple mechanism in which an account is assigned one, or more administrative commands in which to carry out administrative duties.
 However, this does not scale particularly well.
-On a system with a small number of users this system might be sufficient.
+On a system with a small number of users this might be sufficient.
 On a system with several thousand users another mechanism is required.

 Instead of assigning one or more commands to a single user, it is more versatile to consider administrative duties as a set of tasks, whereby a task can be